 FlashForge has managed to pull a rabbit out of the hat with the Creator Pro.
-This is a medium-range 3D printer that boasts of features like a dual extruder (two colors), metal frame and an all-enclosed design at a surprisingly low price tag.
+This is a medium-range 3D printer that boasts features like a dual extruder (two colors), a metal frame, and an all-enclosed design at a surprisingly low price tag.

 Seasoned print enthusiasts will immediately notice the striking semblance to the old Makerbot 2.
-In fact, it almost looks like a clone.
+It almost looks like a clone.
 But the similarities are limited to the exteriors.

-Once you set this up, the Creator Pro gives you very little reason to complain.
+Once you set this up, the Creator Pro gives you little reason to complain.

-Notice how we mentioned about the set up?
+Notice how we mentioned the setup?
 That’s cause it’s no cakewalk.
 It took us a fair amount of time to set this up.
 And we live 3D printers all day.
-If you aren’t as versed with the anatomy of a 3D printer, you will need a couple of extra hands to set this up.
+If you aren’t as versed in the anatomy of a 3D printer, you will need a couple of extra hands to set this up.

-Thankfully, there are a couple of videos on YouTube that can guide you with the unboxing and set up.
-Attach the extruder to the carriage, level the build plate (manual), load the filament of your choice (FlashForge gives you spools of both) and the easy UI will guide you with the rest.
+Thankfully, a couple of YouTube videos can guide you with the unboxing and setup.
+Attach the extruder to the carriage, level the build plate (manual), and load the filament of your choice (FlashForge gives you spools of both), and the easy UI will guide you with the rest.